 If you enter with a proven track record, what will happen after that will be predicted.

 In the end, it is easier to borrow in the first term if you consider whether it is easier to borrow or not.

 Also, if you manage to get through the second term and enter the third term, you cannot borrow.

 In this regard, we would like to borrow early on to normalize our cash flow.

 This is because it is surprisingly common for companies to want to take out a loan after the third fiscal year due to a lack of funds.

 Think about it and plan your cash management from the beginning.

-In the long run, funds for borrowing and interest on cash flow are necessary expenses for normal management.
+In the long run, funds for borrowing and interest on cash flow are necessary expenses for regular management.

 Naturally, they can be expensed or deducted from expenses.

 Let’s make an allowance for funds as soon as possible if necessary.